 First things first, take stock of your own cupboards and fridge before even creating your shopping list.

-The easiest way to keep a vegetarian board both simple and cheap-to-make is to use what you have!
-Having little bits of this and that spread around a board makes it both beautiful and crowd-pleasing.
+The easiest way to keep a vegetarian board both simple and affordable to make is to use what you have already!
+Filling the board with little bits of snacks spread around makes it both beautiful and crowd-pleasing.

 This means you don’t have to go out and buy a whole new portion of this-and-that.
 It’s the perfect excuse to use the last little bit of trail mix you have in the cupboard, or dried fruit that you just don’t seem to eat on its own.

-Here are the key elements that a vegetarian cheese board should consist of.
+Here are the key elements that make up a vegetarian cheese board.
 Again, this is totally customizable (YES to that!), so I will give you several ideas around the main components, but of course, feel free to adjust to your specific tastes.

 The main components for a simple vegetarian board, and what you should add to your shopping list can be broken into these categories: